London's newest emergency department opened its doors on 2 December 2018 at Croydon University Hospital.

 The department is 30 percent bigger than our previous Emergency Department and offers many benefits including a dementia-friendly design and rooms with doors, rather than curtained cubicles, to increase privacy for patients.

-There are separate waiting areas for children and adolescents and 14 paediatric patient rooms where they can receive care.
+There are two separate paediatric waiting areas - one for children under 12 and the other for adolescents - plus an outdoor space and nine paediatric patient rooms where they can receive care.

-There are also two mental health liaison rooms offering private and appropriate spaces where nurses can assess people who need specialist care, plus.
+There are also two mental health liaison rooms offering private and appropriate spaces where nurses can assess people who need specialist care, plus a dedicated Child and Adolescent Mental Health liaison room.

 In addition the Emergency Department building includes a new Urgent Treatment Centre with six consultation rooms and a treatment room where people with more minor ailments can be looked after by qualified staff.